Cantera/cantera/doc/sphinx/userguide/creating-mechanisms.md

 also be done to represent vacancies in solids.
 A charged vacancy can be defined to be composed solely of electrons.

+The special "element" `E` is used in representing charged species, where it specifies the net number of electrons compared to the number needed to form a neutral species.
+That is, negatively charged ions will have `E` > 0, while positively charged ions will have `E` \< 0.

-The number of atoms of an element must be non-negative, except for the special "element" `E` that represents an electron.
+The number of atoms of an element must be non-negative, except for electrons.

 Examples: